spookysys/telemetry-pcb/README.md

 PCB files for Avionics Module

-Derived from Adafruit M0 Proto and Adalogger

-Compatible with Adafruit Feather products
-* Same pinout and format - all pins available
-* MicroSD wired similar to Adalogger M0, but chip-select is on D7 not D4
-* Voltage is 3.0 instead of 3.3
-* Cut JP2 to free up D5

- All routed out pins are available for use by FeatherWing except D5.
-If you don't need hardware handshaking on the GSM UART, that pin also can be freed by cutting JP2 on the back of the board.

-Components:
+# Components/Features

+* Adafruit Feather-compatible
 * ATSAMD21G18
   * ARM Cortex-M0 at 32MHz
 * MicroSD
 * SIM868
-  * GPS
+  * GPS positioning
-  * GSP/GPRS
+  * GSP/GPRS (nanoSIM)
 * MPU-9250
   * 3D Acellerometer
   * 3D Gyroscope
   * 3D Magnetometer
-* BMP180
+* BMP280
   * Pressure
   * Temperature

+# Adafruit Feather compatibility

+* Same pinout as Adafruit Feather M0.
+An on-board component interfers with D5 (see note).
+* MicroSD wired similar to Adalogger M0, but chip-select is on D7 not D4
+* Voltage is 3.0 instead of 3.3
+* I2C pull-ups are present

+Note: If you don't need hardware handshaking on the GSM UART, the D5 pin can be freed up by cutting JP2 on the back of the board.

 # Status